mialkin/docs/csharp/concurrency/asynchronous/exceptions.md

 # Exceptions handling with `async` and `await`

 Error handling is natural with `async` and `await`.
 In the code snippet that follows, `PossibleExceptionAsync` may throw a `NotSupportedException`, but `TrySomethingAsync` can catch the exception naturally.
-The caught exception has its stack trace properly preserved and isn’t artificially wrapped in a `TargetInvocationException` or `AggregateException`:
+The caught exception has its stack trace properly preserved and isn't artificially wrapped in a `TargetInvocationException` or `AggregateException`:

 ```csharp
 async Task TrySomethingAsync()